 Audit of safeguarding in our diocese

 One of the recommendations of the Independent Inquiry into Child Sexual Abuse (IICSA) was that safeguarding policies and procedures in every Church of England diocese should be subject to an external audit.
 The INEQE safeguarding group was appointed by the Archbishops’ Council in 2023 to carry out these external audits, to make sure dioceses and cathedrals are doing all they can to create environments where everyone feels safe.
-So far, they have completed audits in nine CofE dioceses, and the reports on each of those dioceses can be read here.
+So far, they have completed audits in 11 CofE dioceses, and the reports on each of those dioceses can be read here.

 Safeguarding survey